nufi-official/nufi-dapp-sdk/docs/snap/instructions.md

 For now please use the origin from the above example.

-To customize Widget appearance (such as z-index), please see [Widget options](../common/widgetOptions.md)
+To customize Widget appearance (such as z-index, color mode, featured tokens, manual expand or collapse), please see [Widget options](../common/widgetOptions.md)

 ### Check whether user has Metamask installed